Guidelines

 Strength rating

-Take a medical and sexual history of patients with Peyronie’s disease (PD), include duration of the disease, pain on erection, penile deformity, difficulty in vaginal/anal intromission due to disabling deformity and erectile dysfunction (ED).
+Take a medical and sexual history of patients with Peyronie’s disease (PD), including duration of the disease, pain on erection, penile deformity, difficulty in vaginal/anal intromission due to the deformity and erectile dysfunction (ED).

 Strong